 The Eastern Tropical Pacific Marine Corridor (CMAR) is a new fishing-free corridor in the Pacific Ocean, protecting waters from the Galapagos Marine Reserve all the way up the Cocos Ridge to Costa Rica.

-The corridor covers an area over 500,000 sq km (200,000 sq miles).
-It’s creation is especially significant because it covers one of the world’s most important migratory routes for whale sharks, hammerheads, sea turtles, Manta Rays and much more.
+The corridor covers an area of over 500,000 sq km (200,000 sq miles).
+Its creation is especially significant because it covers one of the world’s most important migratory routes for whale sharks, hammerheads, sea turtles, Manta Rays, and much more.

 Previously these species were safe only within the feeding grounds of the Galapagos Marine Reserve, but at risk when migrating to breed.
 Shipping fleets operating right on the borders of the protected Galapagos reserve could catch them as soon as they leave the reserve.
 Now, species will be able to migrate safely without risk of capture.